MrUhu/Handy-Fedora-scripts-for-Ollama/README.md

 ### `change_gtt_size_for_amd_igpu.sh`

 #### Description
-This script changes the size of the GTT memory assigned to the AMD iGPU, but limits the size to half of the available system memory.
+This script changes the size of the GTT memory assigned to the AMD iGPU, but limits the size to half of the available system memory - this can be overwritten to 90% of system memory.
 If Ollama or AMD ROCm introduce no bugs that impacts memory handling - the available LLM memory will be vRAM+GTT.
-Works with Ollama 0.12.6.
+Works with Ollama 0.12.11.

 1. **GTT Memory Configuration**:
    - Calculates required GTT (Graphics Transfer Table) memory size based on user input